deltaboltz/CMPLR-P1/README.md

 How to Run:

-make clean:
+make linclean:
 cleans the left over objects, binaries, and compiled items in the director

-make
+make:
   compiles the entire program

-./scanner [filename]
+scanner *filename*:
-  runs the program [filename] is the file you wish to run in this program NOTE : do not include the [] around the file you wish to input
+  runs the program *filename* is the file you wish to run in this program